Who should complete this course?

 Learners will gain a full understanding of the different theories in child development.
-Candidate should be able to recognise the differences between these theories and identify where they contrast and complement each other.
+Candidates should be able to recognise the differences between these theories and identify where they contrast and complement each other.
 They will identify the practical implementation of these theories to everyday events in the ECCE.
-Child development theory should impact on how candidate interacts with children and approaches the child’s holistic development.
-An understanding of theory will also aid the candidate in the practical understanding and implantation of behaviour management techniques.
+Child development theory should impact on how a candidate interacts with children and approaches the child’s holistic development.
+An understanding of theory will also aid the candidate in the practical understanding and implementation of behaviour management techniques.

-Throughout this course the candidate grasp the importance of communication with the children they work with along with colleagues and other stakeholders in the ECCE setting.
+Throughout this course the candidate will grasp the importance of communication with the children they work with along with colleagues and other stakeholders in the ECCE setting.
 They will also gain an understanding of the importance of self-evaluation and on-going learning.